Soon after Cristina became pregnant with her son, she lost her job. She was devastated. She had no income to provide for her baby.

 Thanks to Convoy of Hope’s Mothers’ Clubs, women like Cristina are given a chance to do more than work a job — they get to fulfill a dream.

 - Bangle bracelets or jewelry of any kind

 - Jewelry swap

-Genet and her son, Biniam, were homeless — living on the streets of Addis Ababa, Ethiopia.
-She had no money, no work experience and no education.
+Genet and her son, Biniam, were homeless and living on the streets of Addis Ababa, Ethiopia.
+She had no money, no work experience, and no education.

-Then Genet enrolled in Convoy’s Women’s Empowerment Initiative.
+Then Genet enrolled in Convoy’s Women’s Empowerment initiative.
 She learned how to manage her finances and run a business.
-She now has a thriving coffee and biscuit business.
-She can afford Biniam’s school tuition, and has money to feed him nourishing meals.
+She now has a thriving coffee and biscuit shop.
+She can afford Biniam’s school tuition and has money to feed him nourishing meals.
 Genet and Biniam now have a secure future.

 - Coffee beans

 - Coffee-themed items

 - Brewing techniques

 - Coffee history review